Big island, Hawaii. Lava Adventures!

 So worth the duck down and having to continue staying low for a few feet and then it opened up to this!
 An amazingly smooth cave that looked man made, it was so perfect!
 Wow!
 Nature is amazing!

-If you look past him you might be able to see the stair case just past him.
+If you look past Jesse you might be able to see the stair case in the background.
 This is us leaving the other cave.

 We also stopped at "boiling pots" that's what this picture is.
 I'm not sure I'd ever been there before.
 It's not actually hot boiling water.
 It's just the name the Hawaiians gave it with a story about why

-It's named that of course and I don't remember that story.
+It's named that and of course I don't remember the story.
 Sorry!
 Maybe you can look it up if you really want to know.

 Rainbow falls was the next stop in Hilo.
-Another stop I eastbound if I had made before.
+Another stop I am not sure if I had made before.
 We hung out here for awhile taking in a few different views and talking story.

 We stopped by the KTA grocery store for a few hiking snacks and I saw this sign.
 "Luau supplies" only in Hawaii would you see this!
 I had to capture the moment.